drufball/yosai/_drafts/complications.md

 "Yes."
 The set of the man's jaw suggested the answer would have been the same even if both his legs were broken.

 "Great."
-Denri handed the key to the man and then grabbed Aki by the shoulders gently.
+Denri handed the key to the man and then grabbed Aki by the shoulders.
 She was only slightly taller than the child.
 "Hey.
 We're going to get out of here now, OK?"
 Aki nodded, sending a couple tears spilling down her cheeks.
 "While we're running, I need you to do something for me.
 No matter what happens, you have to stay quiet.
 Not a single peep until we're outside.
 Can you do that for me?"

 The girl wiped her eyes on her sleeve and nodded.